Eric H. Cline

 Dartmouth College; A.B. in Classical Archaeology modified by Anthropology, 1982.

 Dr. Eric H. Cline is currently Chair of the Department of Classical and Near Eastern Languages and Civilizations as well as Director of the GWU Capitol Archaeological Institute.
 He is a National Geographic Explorer, a Fulbright scholar, and an award-winning teacher and author with degrees from Dartmouth College (1982), Yale University (1984), and the University of Pennsylvania (1991).
+Beginning in July 2014, he will serve as Co-Editor of the Bulletin of the American Schools of Oriental Research (BASOR), along with Chris Rollston.

 Before arriving at GW in 2000, he taught at Stanford, Xavier, Miami of Ohio, CSU Fresno, and elsewhere.
 At GW, he has won the Oscar and Shoshana Trachtenberg Prize for Teaching Excellence (2012) as well as the Oscar and Shoshana Trachtenberg Prize for Faculty Scholarship (2011); he is the first faculty member at GW to have won both awards.
 In addition, he won the national "Excellence in Undergraduate Teaching Award" from the Archaeological Institute of America in 2005, the GW Morton A. Bender Teaching Award in 2004, and has been nominated three times for US CASE Professor of the Year (2008, 2009, and 2012).
 He has served as the advisor to the undergraduate archaeology majors at GW for the past decade and has overseen the graduation of 108 majors since 2001, with nearly half going on to leading graduate schools in archaeology and related fields.
 For his efforts, he won the GW Award for Excellence in Undergraduate Departmental Advising in 2006.